katya-sam/Studying/WebDev roadmap.md

 # Web Developer roadmap

-That will be my roapmap after watching quiet a lot of YouTube videos.
+That will be my roapmap after watching quite a lot of YouTube videos.

 1. learn how GitHub(or Git) works.
   I'll need it for my portfolio & this is a great way to track my studying progress.